lamini-ai/lamini-examples/prompt_engineering.md

 :white_check_mark: `"Examine how the integration of diverse technologies impacts organizational processes, highlighting both positive outcomes and potential challenges in evolving industries."`

+### Add Context

+Adding context provides a specific scenario, guiding the language model to produce a more detailed and tailored response.
+For example,

+:x: `"Describe San Francisco."`
+:white_check_mark: `"You are a travel blogger exploring San Francisco.
+Write a description highlighting its unique architecture, local cuisine, and lively atmosphere."`

+### Encourage Truthful Reponse

+You can explicitly include a statement like below in the prompt.
+This can guide the model to prioritize accuracy and honesty in its responses.
+* `"Provide accurate and truthful information."`
+* `"Generate a response based on factual and honest content."`
+* `"Please avoid generating false or misleading information."`

+In addition, you can instruct the model to not answer the question if it cannot generate a good response, like
+* `"If you cannot generate a confident or accurate response, please reply with \"I don't know\"."`

 -----------
 TODO add more